HugoValim/DAF/README.md

 ```
 daf.expt -h
+usage: daf.expt [-h] [-m samp] [-p a b c α β γ] [-i x y z] [-n x y z]
+                [-r x y z] [-s or] [-e en]

+Describe the experiment inputs

+optional arguments:
+  -h, --help            show this help message and exit
+  -m samp, --Material samp
+                        Sets the material that is going to be used in the
+                        experiment
+  -p a b c α β γ , --Lattice_parameters a b c α β γ
+                        Sets lattice parameters, must be passed if defining a
+                        new material
+  -i x y z, --IDir x y z
+                        Sets the reflection paralel to the incident beam
+  -n x y z, --NDir x y z
+                        Sets the reflection perpendicular to the incident beam
+  -r x y z, --RDir x y z
+                        Sets the reference vector
+  -s or, --Sampleor or  Sets the sample orientation at Phi axis
+  -e en, --Energy en    Sets the energy of the experiment (KeV), wavelength
+                        can also be given (Å)

+Eg:
+    daf.expt --Material Si --Energy 8000
+    daf.expt -m Si -e 8000
+    daf.expt -s x+
+    daf.expt -i 1 0 0 -n 0 1 0
 ```

-Them use the functions daf.expt, daf.mode, daf.bounds, daf.cons in order to define your experiment conditions.
+Them use the functions daf.expt, daf.mode, daf.bounds, daf.cons, daf.ub in order to define your experiment conditions.

 ```
 daf.expt -m Si -e 12000
 daf.expt -m my_sample -p 5.431 5.431 5.431 90 90 90
 ```
-This will set Silicon as your sample and energy to 12 keV
+This will set silicon as your sample and energy to 12 keV

 ```
 daf.mode -h